 Planning to study in France?
-There are so many reasons that make studying in France very appealing.
+There are so many reasons why studying in France is so appealing!
 Schools with great reputations, interesting and intellectual student life, as well as a rich and unique culture, make it one of the most popular countries to study in the world.

 #1 Work Opportunities in France

 Graduating from a university programme in France means that you’ll be in a great position.
 France is home to many of the world’s 500 largest corporations and its industrial groups are leaders in their sector with very impressive global operations — including Airbus (aeronautics); Sanofi (health); Moët Hennessy Louis Vuitton (luxury goods); and Danone (food products).

 Many universities partner with these companies, as well as innovative startups in the country.
 In fact, Spotify’s biggest competitor in Europe is the French company Deezer.

 That said, the unemployment rate in France today is 9,1% (November 2018).
 The top industries such as engineering, IT, computer science, web design, sales are going strong.
 However, you might find it difficult if you are looking to join industries such as social sciences, architecture, marketing or journalism — especially if you don’t speak French.

 #2 Student Life in France: On Campus

 France used to have a complicated system of degrees and diplomas but are now being standardised to Bachelor, Master and Doctorate degrees.
 A lot of schools are state-funded, but business schools are mostly privately owned.